innovationOUtside/cell_shell_magic/README.md

 So no hidden state.
 In face, no state outside the cell.
 Like running a py file.

-I bet you folk will still complain though. *"Oh, it doesn't have state.
+I bet you that folk will still complain though. *"Oh, it doesn't have state.
 It's really rubbish and not a REPL at all..."*